t-reents/torch-sim/docs/dev/dev_install.md

 ```

 The `pre-commit` command will ensure that changes to the source code match the
-torch_sim style guidelines by running code linters such as `black` and `ruff` automatically with each commit.
+torch-sim style guidelines by running code linters such as `black` and `ruff` automatically with each commit.

 ## Running unit tests